-This mixed berry crumble pie recipe is similar to my razzleberry pie but I use a crumble topping rather than a lattice crust.
+This mixed berry crumble pie recipe is similar to my razzleberry pie but I use a crumble topping rather than a lattice pie crust.
 It adds the perfect sweet topping with an extra bit of melt in your mouth crunch.
-It’s one of my favorite pies to make for the 4th of July or add to my Thanksgiving menu.
+It’s one of my favorite pies to make for a 4th of July dessert or add to my Thanksgiving menu.

-Mixed berry pie comes together so easily in just over an hour!
-If you have the time and desire to make it completely from scratch, I recommend using my super simple homemade pie crust recipe.
+This crumble pie comes together so easily in just over an hour!
+If you have the time, I recommend using my super simple homemade pie crust recipe.
 It’s light, flaky, buttery, and perfect for beginners.
 Otherwise, a store-bought frozen crust will work in a pinch.

-This delicious dessert is a showstopper perfect for potlucks, holidays, and as an after-dinner dessert for your family.
-Enjoy a slice with a casual dollop of whipped cream or a scoop or two of vanilla ice cream and for fancier occasions, you can present it to your guests with piping of stabilized whipped cream around the edges.
+This delicious dessert is a showstopper.
+Enjoy a slice with a casual dollop of whipped cream or a scoop of vanilla ice cream and for fancier occasions, you can present it to your guests with piping of stabilized whipped cream around the edges.
 Either way, it’ll be devoured in minutes!

 Before we get started, let’s jump into what exactly makes a crumble topping.
 And why do we often confuse it for a crisp topping?
 And if we’re making a crisp, why do we call it a crumble?
 Confused yet?
 I totally get it, but don’t worry, I’ve got you!

 Both crumbles and crisps top a filling of baked fruit.
-They both consist of flour, brown sugar, and butter, however, a crisp technically has oats added to it like in this apple crisp dessert recipe.
+They both consist of flour, brown sugar, and butter, however, a crisp technically has oats added to it like in this apple crisp or blueberry crisp recipe.
 A crumble does not.
 A crisp streusel topping is usually lighter and the oats create a crispy texture, whereas a crumble ends up a little denser.